 (3) If a person is given a notice under subsection (2) and does not collect the property within the period specified in the notice, the chief officer may take whichever of the courses of action in subsection (1)(d) the chief officer thinks fit.

-[Section 18 amended by No. 46 of 2009 s.
+[Section 18 amended: No. 46 of 2009 s.
 17.]

 19. Partly prohibited property, disposal of